haxpor/blog/_posts/2018-10-31-integrate-cimgui-with-sdl2-in-c-code.md

 # Recap
 ---

-The sample project has cimgui as dependencies, and in turn cimgui has imgui as dependencies as well.
-Dependencies are via git submodule.
+The sample project has cimgui as dependency, and in turn cimgui has imgui as dependency as well.
+Dependencies done through git submodule.

-Thus we refer to relevant headers and some supporting implementation source files in imgui project directory (nested inside cimgui) but just a few source files that we copied and modified to make it compatible with C realm as seen in the previous section.
+Thus we directly refer to relevant headers and some supporting implementation source files in imgui project directory (nested inside cimgui) except for just a few source files that we copied and modified to make it compatible with C as seen in the previous section.

-When build the project, it will build cimgui, then copy the result dynamica library file into its root directory in order to implicitly makes rpath towards library correct without hassle.
+When build the project, it will build cimgui, then copy the result dynamic library file into its root directory in order to implicitly makes `rpath` towards library correct without hassle.

-At last, check inside `Makefile` for which source files to look for when you integrate cimgui with your SDL2 + OpenGL3 program.
+At last, check inside `Makefile` for full detail.

 ---

-Check above setup over my repsitory on Github at [haxpor/sdl2-cimgui-demo](https://github.com/haxpor/sdl2-cimgui-demo).
+All above setup can be found on Github at [haxpor/sdl2-cimgui-demo](https://github.com/haxpor/sdl2-cimgui-demo).
 I tested with SDL2 2.0.9 (commit: `12569:05aff4771d9a` as of Jan, 21, 2019), cimgui (check commit hash in git repo via `git submodule status`), glew v.2.1.0.

 ---